-The ongoing state of epidemic poses a major challenge to all market players.
+The ongoing state of epidemic and defrosting of the economy pose a major challenge to all market players.
 The problems that businesses currently face include not only the risk of losing liquidity due to their inability to fulfil orders, but also the demands of customers challenging their contractual obligations, unforeseen costs and lower income from their business activities.